 The Gods – Forget About Front Row Seats

-From this vantage point, spectators would have an unobstructed view of the actors and the orchestra, and because of the steep design of the Roman Theatre in Amman, the actors could be heard clearly.
+From this vantage point, spectators would have an unobstructed view of the actors and the orchestra, and because of the steep design of the Roman Theater in Amman, the actors could be heard clearly.
 Some historians believe the uppermost seats were mostly occupied by members of the general public, but there is still much debate regarding this.

-Refurbishment Of The Theatre
+Refurbishment Of The Theater

-It was only in 1957 that the Jordanian authorities began refurbishing the Roman Theatre in Amman in earnest, and some critics point out that much of the restoration was carried out using “non-original” materials.
+It was only in 1957 that the Jordanian authorities began refurbishing the Roman Theater in Amman in earnest, and some critics point out that much of the restoration was carried out using “non-original” materials.
 Nonetheless, the end result was nothing short of spectacular, so it’s hardly surprising that the theatre is the highlight of Amman for many tourists.

 When To Photograph This Roman Legacy